Skip to main content

 Poultry workers

-Poultry workers aged 18 and over who live in Wales can get a free NHS Wales flu vaccine this autumn/winter.
+Poultry workers aged 16 and over who live in Wales can get a free NHS Wales flu vaccine this autumn or winter.

-Employers of poultry workers can give staff the following confirmation letter to take to the pharmacy for their vaccine:.
+Employers of poultry workers can give staff the following confirmation letter to take to a pharmacy for their vaccine.

 Flu letter for poultry workers (Bilingual)